tschoffelen/tschoffelen/content/introduction-to-qti.md

 Most tests have a single part, and one or more sections about different topics.

 ## Adaptiveness
-Sections, and individual items can have `preconditions` and branching rules, which determine the flow of the test.
+Sections, and individual items can have `preconditions` (e.g., "only show this if score < 70%") and branching rules, which determine the flow of the test.

 This means you can create adaptive structures, for example making sure that a student that scores poorly on a certain topic gets more follow-up questions about that topic.
 This is really powerful!